-June 13, 2018The U.S. Supreme Court is expected to rule shortly on the Janus v.
-American Federation of State, County, and Municipal Employees (AFSCME) case, which has wide-ranging implications for the future of organized labor.
-In early June, the APM Survey asked a nationally representative survey of American adults what they think about labor unions.
+June 27, 2018The U.S. Supreme Court’s June 2018 ruling in Janus v.
+American Federation of State, County, and Municipal Employees (AFSCME) case—which struck down mandated fees from those covered by employment contracts in public unions—has wide-ranging implications for the future of organized labor.
+Just prior to the ruling, the APM Survey asked a nationally representative survey of American adults what they think about labor unions.
 The results indicate Americans are evenly divided about whether union dues should be mandated or the choice of each worker.
 However, 62 percent of Americans feel the United States would be “better off” if unions were “stronger” compared to only 23 percent who prefer “weaker” unions.
 On both topics, differences of opinion exist by income, political party, race and more.

 April 2, 2018We asked a representative sample of more than 1,650 Minnesotans—from the Twin Cities and throughout Greater Minnesota and major regional centers—what they think about everything from their own personal finances to the future of our state.
 Their responses provide insights on jobs, health care, immigration, politics, and much more.